 Bespoke Bar Design and Home Entertainment Room – Fun in Designing

-From time to time we are given a project where everybody in the office jumps at the chance to work on the designs.
+We’ve been operating as a commercial contractor for a few years now, and from time to time we are given a project where everybody in the office jumps at the chance to work on the designs.
 During a recent project we worked on a home entertainment room with a pool table, lounge seating areas, cinema stage area and a fully working bar area.

 Initially there was a series of client meetings to determine a clear brief and design direction.
 During this time we created a series of mood boards along with initial sample considerations.